Do you want to integrate Slack with your WordPress website or WooCommerce store?

 After that, go ahead and click on the ‘Add Action’ button.

-For example, in the following image we’re posting to a channel called ‘General.’
+For example, in the following image, we are posting to a channel called ‘General.’

 After that, you can create the message you want to post.

-You can type in plain text, or add tokens by clicking on the ‘Asterix’ button.
+You can type in plain text or add tokens by clicking on the ‘*’ button.

-When you’re happy with the message you’ve created, don’t forget to click on the ‘Save’ button to store your changes.
+When you are happy with the message you have created, don’t forget to click on the ‘Save’ button to store your changes.

-Now, Slack will post a message to Slack every time someone buys a product on your WooCommerce store.
+Now, Slack will post a message to Slack every time someone buys a product from your WooCommerce store.

 Other Slack Integration Ideas for WordPress via Uncanny Automator

-Uncanny Automator allows your WordPress website and your plugins to speak with Slack.
-Now you’ve connected these two apps, there are countless ways to save yourself time and boost your productivity.
+Uncanny Automator allows your WordPress website and plugins to communicate with Slack.
+Now you have made the connection, there are lots more ways to save yourself time and boost your productivity.

-- Send content update messages to Slack and keep an eye on drafts, published posts, and page changes
+- Keep an eye on drafts, published posts, and page changes by sending content update messages to Slack.

-- Get a message every time someone purchases your online course using MemberPress
+- Get a message every time someone purchases your online course.

-Apart from Slack, you can use Uncanny Automator to create countless other recipes for all different plugins and thousands of other apps.
+Apart from Slack, you can use Uncanny Automator to create countless recipes for all kinds of plugins and apps.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.